JakubKontra/docker-nestjs/README.md

 # NestJS Docker Application

-This is a NestJS application running in Docker with MySQL database.
+This is a NestJS application running in Docker with MySQL database and phpMyAdmin for database management.

 ## Prerequisites